CaoBittencourt/CaoBittencourt/README.md

     <!-- <td style="border: none;"> -->
     This is my award plaque from the Minister Ernane Galvêas Award for Best Undergraduate Thesis.
 In this competition, I got first place and I also won a grand prize of R$10,000.00.
     <br>
-    In my 84 page long thesis (which is annexed on <a>LinkedIn href="https://www.linkedin.com/in/caobittencourtferreira/overlay/1635478238095/single-media-viewer/?profileId=ACoAADDeilsBjjXHYGA9V020GfIYm-Y42f9kAbg"</a> if you'd like to read it), I estimate 4 household equivalence scales based on Brazilian Household Budget Surveys POFs 2002-2003 and 2008-2009 in order to calculate the Brazilian cost of living and child costs in Brazil for families of varied income levels.
+    In my 84 page long thesis (which is annexed on <a href="https://www.linkedin.com/in/caobittencourtferreira/overlay/1635478238095/single-media-viewer/?profileId=ACoAADDeilsBjjXHYGA9V020GfIYm-Y42f9kAbg"> LinkedIn</a> if you'd like to read it), I estimate 4 household equivalence scales based on Brazilian Household Budget Surveys POFs 2002-2003 and 2008-2009 in order to calculate the Brazilian cost of living and child costs in Brazil for families of varied income levels.
     </br>
     </td>
     <td>